-Featured Tools:

-- 1. Variable Graph: compares multiple countries for one index or one variable at a time - 2.
-Country Graph: displays multiple variables and/or indices for one country over time - 3.
-Interactive Maps: enables users to quickly generate a world map of any V-Dem indicator for any year - 4.
-Motion Charts: enables users to explore how the relationship between two variables changes over time.
+- 1. Variable Graph: compares multiple countries for one index or one variable at a time. - 2.
+Country Graph: displays multiple variables and/or indices for one country over time. - 3.
+Interactive Maps: enable users to quickly generate a world map of any V-Dem indicator for any year. - 4.
+Motion Charts: enable users to explore how the relationship between two variables changes over time. - 5.
+Variable Radar Chart: displays multiple variables and/or indices for one country over time in a form of a radar chart. - 6.
+Country Radar Chart: displays multiple countries for one indicator/index in a radar chart. - 7.
+Scatter Chart: displays one indicator/index in a scatter plot. - 8.
+Thematic Comparison: two-year comparison for selected component and country. - 9.
+Regional Comparison: two-year regional comparison for an indicator/index. - 10.
+Heat Map: displays one indicator/index on a heat map. - 11.
+Contingency Tables: sequencing relationships between indicators in a selected category. - 12.
+Low Hanging Fruit Tool: an advanced sequencing tool useful for data-driven decision making. - 13.
+Forecasting Tool: provides an interactive dashboard for the V-Forecast: Predicting Adverse Regime Transition project.

-New Chart Tools: These brand-new tools make it possible to create even more detailed and nuanced charts, complex graphics and heat maps.

-- 5. Variable Radar Chart: displays multiple variables and/or indices for one country over time in a form of a radar chart - 6.
-Country Radar Chart: displays multiple countries for one indicator/index in a radar chart - 7.
-Scatter Chart: displays one indicator/index in a scatter plot - 8.
-Thematic Comparison: two-year comparison for selected component and country.

-Regional Comparison: two-year regional comparison for an indicator/index.

-9. Heat Map: displays one indicator/index on a heat map

-Sequence & Contingency Tools: These tools are recommended for advanced users who are keen to learn more about sequencing mechanisms and contingency conditions.
+The Sequence and Contingency Tools (i.e. the Contingency Tables and the Low Hanging Fruit Tool) are recommended for advanced users who are keen to learn more about sequencing mechanisms and contingency conditions.